 If a bankruptcy filer has enough money to redeem their car, this can actually be a pretty good deal for them.
 Even if they owe the lender thousands more than what the vehicle is worth, they won't be responsible for paying this difference.

 Entering into a Reaffirmation Agreement with the Lender

-If a bankrupt consumer can’t afford to redeem their car, are behind on their payments or both, they can enter into a new contract with the lender.
+If a bankrupt consumer can't afford to redeem their car, or are behind on their payments or both, they can enter into a new contract with the lender.
 This is called a reaffirmation agreement, and the terms of this agreement are negotiable.